Cerasee tea is a natural home remedy in Jamaica. Jamaican natives have promoted several Cerasee tea benefits for generations.

 So how often should you be drinking Cerasee tea?

 It may be wise avoid drinking Cerasee tea more than one or two times over a 30-day period.
-And pay close attention to adverse interactions with any mediciation you take.
+And pay close attention for any adverse interaction with any mediciation you take.

 Disclaimer: All information on this website is for informational purposes only.
 Nothing stated on implied on this site should be viewed as medical advice.
 Please talk with a qualified professional healthcare provider regarding matters relating to your medical care.